Mamadou Mbodj

-Pape Mamadou Mbodj (born 12 March 1993) is a Senegalese professional footballer who plays as a centre-back for Dong A Thanh Hoa.
+Pape Mamadou Mbodj (born 12 March 1993) is a Senegalese professional footballer who plays as a centre-back for Kazakhstan Premier League club Irtysh Pavlodar.

 Club career

 Pape Mamadou Mbodj was born in Dakar, Senegal.
 He was playing with football club Dakar Sacré-Cœur until the 2014.
 While playing for Dakar Sacré-Cœur, he was selected to be part of the Senegalese U-20 squad at the 2013 Jeux de la Francophonie.

-For the 2014–15 season he joined Red Star Belgrade, but because of many players on his position on the field, he waas loaned to Napredak Kruševac.
+For the 2014–15 season he joined Red Star Belgrade, but because of many players on his position on the field, he was loaned to Napredak Kruševac.
 He made his Jelen SuperLiga debut for Napredak Kruševac on 4 October 2014 in away match against Spartak Subotica - the game ended with a draw result 0–0.
 He was substituted in for Predrag Lazić in the injury time of that match.

 From 2016 season was member of Žalgiris Vilnius.
 After 2018 season he left the Lithuanian club.

 On 8 December 2018, Mbodj signed for Neftçi PFK on a 2.5-year contract.
 On 7 June 2021, Mbodj extended his contract with Neftçi until 31 May 2023.
 On 19 December 2022, Mbodj left Neftçi by mutual consent having scored 9 goals in 94 games for the club.

 On 24 February 2023, Kazakhstan Premier League club Ordabasy announced the signing of Mbodj.